PhilippOesch/rlcard/rlcard/games/cego/docs/experiment_planning.md

 - AI is implemented in ActionScript
 - Implementing the AI within RLCard might require to much time for planning and realization.

+## DMC

+DMC seems to have problems with multiplayer games where teams are unevenly distributed.
+The disadvantaged side seems to not gain any learning effect while training and after a certain time is not able to improve.

+Solution:
+To solve that problem focus training was used.
+The focus is put towards the disadvantaged side.
+This effect is implemented by using less neurons and layers for agents of the advantaged side.
+This improves the training process of the disadvantaged side.

+Next Step:
+In the next step the NN are evenly matched and the weights of the disadvantaged side loaded.
+Then the training can be started.